joncrlsn/mypfs/README.md

 * (I start mypfs)
 * Me: Here, open your browser to `http://<my-internal-ip-address>:8080`, enter this username when requested, and upload the file
 * (30 seconds later)
-* Sarah: Wow, that was sooo easy!
+* Sarah: That was easy.

 ### features
 1. mypfs provides an HTTP web interface to upload/download files to/from the current directory